mrhatman/GladiusSlicer/docs/algorithm.md

     While P is not empty
         current_vertex = P.pop
-        Break apart current rings at any instance of current vertex ( split_on_edge ) and store in fragments Add any fragement from current vertex to fragments Join fragments (join_fragments) in fragments and store into current rings assert that each ring is complete ( first element matches last element) if P.peek.height > height + layer_height
+        Break apart current rings at any instance of current vertex ( split_on_edge ) and store in fragments Add any fragment from current vertex to fragments Join fragments (join_fragments) in fragments and store into current rings assert that each ring is complete ( first element matches last element) if P.peek.height > height + layer_height